to select your drumsticks. Choose Drumstick sizes, and more.

 playing hard?
 Soft?
 Medium volume?
 This also helps determine the

+receive.
 If you're playing in a quieter setting, smaller/lighter drumsticks

 give you just that right touch.